XTLS/Xray-docs-next/docs/en/config/transport.md

 ::: tip

-when `dialerProxy` is set `happyEyeballs` is not applied, and only a random IP will replace the domain.
+when `dialerProxy` is set, `happyEyeballs` is not applied, and only a random IP will replace the domain.

 :::